karayusuf/imified/README.markdown

 This can be done for FREE at http://www.imified.com/account/sign_up.

 2. Create your bot.
-Imified will as you to provide the following information:
+Imified will ask you to provide the following information:

   - Name
   - Screen Name